dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 also supported, but `DAPR_GRPC_ENDPOINT` takes precedence.

 ##### Dapr API Token
+If your Dapr instance is configured to require the `DAPR_API_TOKEN` environment variable, you can set it in the environment and the client will use it automatically.

-You can use the `DAPR_API_TOKEN` environment variable to set the Dapr API token.
+You can read more about Dapr API token authentication [here](https://docs.dapr.io/operations/security/api-token/).

 ## Building blocks